pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 - HOSTINGS_AND_CORES
 - LICENSE_NAME
 - REG_MASTER_PUBLIC_INTERFACE_IP_ADDRESS (if your DNS does not start afterwards)
-- NAME_SERVER_ENTRIES (if using Letsencrypt for your SSL certificates)
+- NAME_SERVER_ENTRIES (if using Let's Encrypt for your SSL certificates)

 ## System keys